pion/website/content/en/knowledge-base/release-notes/webrtc-v2.0.0.md

 ### The RTC prefix was removed from structs in the webrtc package
-- This makes it so the names don't studder when the package name is added.
+- This makes it so the names don't stutter when the package name is added.
 - `webrtc.RTCPeerConnection` became `webrtc.PeerConnection`, for example

 This was changed with [0e7086](https://github.com/pion/webrtc/commit/0e7086)